loftwah/article-api/README.md

 This is my submission for the technical test for Nine Publishing.

-I'm going to build this in Golang, which is actually a bad idea given it isn't a language I'm familiar with.
+I'm going to build this in `Golang`, which is actually a bad idea given it isn't a language I'm familiar with.
 I will also write the instructions to go witih it.

 ## Usage

 [Golang](https://go.dev/doc/install) | [Golang official Docker image](https://hub.docker.com/_/golang) | [Managing Go Installations](https://go.dev/doc/manage-install)

-Clone my repository and change to the directory it has cloned to.
-I'm going to assume you're set up and able to run Git commands.
+`Clone` my repository and change to the directory it has cloned to.
+I'm going to assume you're set up and able to run `Git` commands.

-Download and install Golang
+Download and install `Golang`

 ```bash
 curl -O -L -C - https://go.dev/dl/go1.18.3.linux-amd64.tar.gz # Check the latest version here: https://golang.org/dl/